eddmann/eddmann.github.io/_posts/2014/2014-02-10-implementing-basic-python-decorators-in-php.md

 // timer_hello: 0.000007
 ```

-Looking at the example above you can see that we recompose the definition of the original 'hello' function to be wrapped by the 'timer' and 'logger' functions.
+Looking at the example above, you can see that we recompose the definition of the original 'hello' function to be wrapped by the 'timer' and 'logger' functions.
-With this new function we then call it with the argument 'Bob' which in-turn invokes the logger and timer functions, before calling the original code.
+With this new function, we then call it with the argument 'Bob', which in turn invokes the logger and timer functions before calling the original code.

 ## Resources